NewRedo/sagepay-server/README.md

 Then access your server using a web browser on port 80.
 You will be asked for configuration information and redirected to a page where you can enter a transaction registration request.

+If your test page fails to redirect to your gateway URL, giving an error like:
+* Error: 4020 : Information received from an Invalid IP address.
+* Error: 4000 : The VendorName is invalid or the account is not active. then you have likely not configured either the vendor name or the valid IPs correctly.
+Note that despite the precision of the exception messages, either message could indicate either case.

+If you get the error
+* Server error 5006: Unable to redirect to Vendor's web site.
+The Vendor failed to provide a RedirectionURL. you need to provide a `RedirectUrl` (not `RedirectionURL`) on the `/notification` page.

 ## Documentation